Alfa Romeo Maintenance: Cost, Plans and Service Schedule

 Jump to insightRoutine maintenance for the Alfa Romeo Giulia actually costs slightly less over the first five years than the equivalent Lexus IS 300.
 However, the Giulia is expected to incur more than double the repair costs in that time (roughly $2,400 versus $1,100).

-Jump to insightIf you plan to own an Alfa Romeo past the factory warranty period (four years/50,000 miles), an extended warranty might be a good idea.
+Jump to insightIf you plan to own an Alfa Romeo past the factory warranty period (4 years/50,000 miles), an extended warranty might help curb unexpected repair costs.

 Jump to insightAre Alfa Romeos expensive to maintain?

+Yes, Alfa Romeos are expensive to maintain.
 RepairPal data from 2019 suggests that Alfa Romeo vehicles cost around $834 per year to repair and maintain.
-Adjusted for inflation, that figure is around $1,141 in 2024 — roughly 30% more than the average vehicle.
+Adjusted for inflation, that figure is around $1,198 in 2025.

 That’s no surprise, given that these are high-performance Italian sports cars — some of which contain Ferrari DNA.